Group accused in $225K 'dice sliding' cheating scheme at Las Vegas casino

 Investigators with the gaming board also determined the alleged dice-cheating incidents may have also occurred at Resorts World during the same time frame, documents said.

-The gaming board’s investigation determined a group of people – Antcharaporn Kamonlert, Hau Ngo, Max Rappoport and Oscar Rodriguez — “was observed both together on the table and away from it, during and after fraudulent dice sliding activities occurred.”
+The gaming board’s investigation determined a group of people – Antcharaporn Kamonlert, Hau Ngo, Max Rappoport and Oscar Rodriguez – were “observed both together on the table and away from it, during and after fraudulent dice sliding activities occurred.”
 All four face several cheating-related charges and are connected to one criminal case, records showed.

 “Before illegally sliding the dice [one person whose name is redacted in court documents] would signal the other by placing single wagers in a circle motion around the main screen [wagers],” documents said.